Optum: Cloud Product Contextual Inquiry Study

 Impact

-Using a combination of the interviewing, contextual inquiry, and heuristics to improve the functionality of an internal cloud platform product, I submitted 9 recommendations to the Product Owner and software engineering team.
+Using a combination of interviewing, contextual inquiry, and heuristics methodologies, my goal was to understand from users how to improve the functionality of an internal cloud platform product.

 As a result of the implementation of my recommendations: